AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 ---
-title: SQL Connector
+title: Customer Journey Analytics BI Extension
-description: Learn how you can use Query Service, Power BI and/or Tableau to access Data Views using the SQL Connector.
+description: Learn how you can use Query Service, Power BI, Tableau, or other BI and SQL tools to access Data Views using the Customer Journey Analytics BI Extension.
 solution: Customer Journey Analytics
-feature: SQL Connector
+feature: BI Extension
 hide: yes
 hidefromtoc: yes
 exl-id: 1827a637-6c0f-43f2-862a-928089340d30
 role: Admin
 ---
-# SQL Connector
+# Customer Journey Analytics BI Extension

 {{release-limited-testing}}

 {{select-package}}

-The [!DNL Customer Journey Analytics SQL Connector] enables SQL access to the [data views](./data-views.md) that you have defined in Customer Journey Analytics.
+The [!DNL Customer Journey Analytics BI Extension] enables SQL access to the [data views](./data-views.md) that you have defined in Customer Journey Analytics.
 Your data engineers and analysts might be more familiar with Power BI, Tableau, or other business intelligence and visualization tools (further referred to as BI tools).
 They can now create reporting and dashboards based on the same data views that Customer Journey Analytics users are using when creating their Analysis Workspace projects.

 Adobe Experience Platform [Query Service](https://experienceleague.adobe.com/docs/experience-platform/query/home.html) is the SQL interface to data available in the data lake of Experience Platform.
-With the [!DNL Customer Journey Analytics SQL Connector] enabled, the functionality of [!DNL Query Service] is extended to see your Customer Journey Analytics data views as tables or views in a [!DNL Query Service] session.
+With the [!DNL Customer Journey Analytics BI Extension] enabled, the functionality of [!DNL Query Service] is extended to see your Customer Journey Analytics data views as tables or views in a [!DNL Query Service] session.
 As a result, business intelligence tools that use [!DNL Query Service] as their PostgresSQL interface benefit seamlessly from this extended functionality.

 The main benefits are: